Looking for the most Instagrammable cafe in Seattle?

 6. Volunteer Park Cafe, Capitol Hill

 Volunteer Park Cafe is a must-stop for fuel on the way to Volunteer Park or the Seattle Asian Art Museum, but you may find yourself lingering here longer than you intended.
-It’s located inside a homey yellow house and packed with plants as well as pantry supplies and gifts such as wine, candles, mugs, dried flowers, and more.
+This homey cafe in an old yellow house is packed with plants as well as pantry supplies and gifts such as wine, candles, mugs, dried flowers, and more.
 You can get breakfast and lunch here in addition to coffee and baked goods.

 Closed Mondays & Tuesdays